 Offshore Aquaculture Research - Legislative Amendments

-The Living Marine Resources Management Amendment (Aquaculture Research) Act 2022 passed the Tasmanian Parliament in March 2022 and is now law.
-The Act created the legislative framework required in Tasmania to enable aquaculture research in Commonwealth waters, adjoining Tasmanian State waters, managed under Tasmanian fisheries and aquaculture legislation.
+The Living Marine Resources Management Amendment (Aquaculture Research) Act 2022 passed in March 2022, creating the legislative framework to enable aquaculture research in Commonwealth waters adjoining Tasmanian state waters.

 Consultation paper - Living Marine Resources Management Amendment (Aquaculture Research) Bill 2021 (PDF 450Kb)